abpio/abp-commercial-docs/en/ui/angular/page-toolbar-extensions.md

 Here, `EXTENSIONS_ACTION_DATA` token provides us the context from the page toolbar.
 Therefore, we are able to reach the page data via `record`, which is an array of users, i.e. `Identity.UserItem[]`.

-> We could also import `EXTENSIONS_ACTION_CALLBACK` from **@volo/abp.commercial.ng.ui** module, which is a higher order function that triggers the predefined `action` when called.
+> We could also import `EXTENSIONS_ACTION_CALLBACK` from **@abp/ng.theme.shared/extensions** package, which is a higher order function that triggers the predefined `action` when called.
 It passes `ActionData` as the first parameter, so you do not have to pass it explicitly.
 In other words, `EXTENSIONS_ACTION_CALLBACK` can be called without any parameters and it will not fail.

 ### Step 2.
 Create Toolbar Action Contributors